InsightFlow8/insightflow/Readme.md

 3. Environment variables and secrets are managed via GitHub repository settings.
 4. Monitor deployment status in the Actions tab.
 5. Only the change in the main branch will trigger the auto CI/CD, you can alter the trigger methods in  `.yml` or trigger the deployment manually.
 6. It will take a few time to deploy all current resources.
 Sometimes it will report error due to the timeout of AWS credentials.
-Ju
+Just retry the deployment and the error will be resolved in most cases.

 ### Notes in deployment
 1. To deploy the pipeline from another account, you need to set YOUR OWN AWS account's ACCESS KEY and SECRET ACCESS KEY as the environment variables.